 The command section is comprised of the Incident Commander (IC).
 The IC has the overall responsibility of the Chuuk Disaster and Emergency Operations Center (CDEOC) and the coordination of all response activities for an incident.
 The IC is responsible for all incident activities, including establishing priorities and the development of response objectives, strategies, and tactics.
 The IC approves the ordering and releasing of resources, all media and public information releases, and situation reports and action plans.
 The IC is the liaison between the CDEOC and the Governor and keeps the Governor up to date with response planning and operations.
-The IC also keeps FSM OEEM informed of response planning and operations.
-The IC is also responsible to ensure that the CDEOC is appropriately staffed.
-The IC will work with Planning to devise a CDEOC staff and operations schedule.
+The IC also keeps FSM DECEM informed of response replanning and operations.
+The IC will work with Planning and devise a CDEOC staff and operations schedule.
 For more information, review the responsibilities of the CDEOC Director.
 The order of command for the IC position is below: